Syndamia/css-snippets/resume/README.md

 This is a small template for making resumes.
 Edit the HTML and CSS with your values and then print it to a PDF file **(WITH AN A4 SIZE OF PAPER)**.
 What you see should be the same as what you get after printing (open an issue if you've found a discrpetancy!).

 ![](./screenshots/preview.png)
+*The sample profile picture is taken from [thispersondoesnotexist.com](https://thispersondoesnotexist.com/)*

 # CSS classes